 The City has successfully entered into lease agreements for the utilization of surplus land.
 For example, the Carmel Foundation is currently in a long-term lease agreement with the City to provide residential apartment units for senior citizens.
 Additionally, Flanders Mansion is currently in a lease agreement process with the City to utilize surplus land.
 To ensure the Sunset Center North Parking Lot site is developed for residential use, the City has included Program 1.1.B to establish and monitor processes for utilization of city-owned parcels to develop housing in the eight-year planning cycle (see Chapter 2).
 The City intends to establish and implement development standards for the site (including Site #2, the south parking lot).
-Following approved development standards, the City will make the property available through the Surplus Land Act process, develop a project description, and establish an RFP process to solicit developers as well as community input.
-The City intends to target an Exclusive Negotiating Agreement by December 2026 and land use entitlements issuance by December 2028.
+Following approved development standards, the City will follow the requirements of the Surplus Lands Act to lease the land to facilitate the development of affordable residential units.
+With community input, the City will develop a project description and establish an RFP process to solicit developers.
+The City intends to target an Exclusive Negotiating

+Agreement by December 2026 and land use entitlements issuance by December 2028.
 The City has included Program 1.1.B to establish and monitor the City's anticipated timeline and actions for entering into the SLA process.
+Council approval is required for each step in this process.